0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

   <br>
   ![](https://imgur.com/x02hyEd.png)

-- `name` : Inquirer returns the answers in the form of a object.
+- `name` : Inquirer returns the answers in the form of an object.
 For example:

   - If we add `console.log(answers);`, then we would get a result something like this
     <br>